mx101/NotGalaga/DEVELOPMENT.md

 - 3:35am - Changed GeneratePath() and GenerateRandomMove() to deal with pairs instead of tuples to stay consistent with rest of project

+- 4:00am - Started enemy movement based on a queue of direction changes